Your Guide to Planning, Planting, and Growing Iris

 Caring for Iris

 Iris begin active growth in very early spring and this is the ideal time to fertilize the plants.
 Distribute a shovelful of compost around the base of the plant.
-For bearded iris, make sure not to cover the rhizomes.
+For bearded iris, make sure not to cover up the rhizomes.

 Shop for Iris reticulata and Dutch iris HERE